— Vegetarian Recipe Blog

-No-fry Sesame coated Chickpea Falafel /Spicy Bean Pattis
+Sesame coated Falafel /Spicy Bean Pattis

 Madhu of Ruchii had sent me Arusuvai gifts about a month and half ago.
 I received the package at work and I excitedly opened it, my heart filled with warmth and anticipation.
 The package consisted of Rasam powder, Amchur powder, Raspberry tea, coasters and a thoughtfully written greeting card.
 The aroma of the Rasam powder was so powerful that two of my Indian colleagues came rushing to see what I was up to and what I was ‘cooking’!